 This Easter weekend I’m out on the town soaking up that New Brooklyn lifestyle, where we’re still in a nebulous state as cultures merge and start to take form.
 I’m a huge proponent of merging cultures as I like to learn and explore new things, and from the looks of it, Crown Heights is fast becoming a budding version of the East Village.
 It’s nice to be able to absorb all that art and culture right in my back yard.
 From the foods to the fashion, the New Brooklyn lifestyle is taking on a life of its own and now it’s a bit more like me – a mixture of rugged and chic!
 Enjoy!

 As Spring time rolls around, we’re welcoming the birth of new things – wardrobe, shoes, social life, possibly friends and sometimes new personal relationships.
 Everyone wants to have someone special in their lives at this time to bring to the spring brunches and summer events.
 Humans are mostly social people, we need companionship.
-But what if you’re just getting out of a previous relationship? … Continue reading #ModernEtiquetteSeries – Spring into Love in Good Taste
+But what if you’re just getting out of a previous relationship? … Continue reading #ModernEtiquetteSeries – Spring Love

 The proliferation of Muslimah fashion has been a steady trend recently, but Trinidadian fashion blogger Naballah Chi has been at the forefront of this wave for a number of years now, and all of her hard work is paying off.
 The fashion blogger – who is also Muslim – has been blogging since 2003 and has since been featured in international press such as Cosmopolitan, … Continue reading Naballah Chi, Muslimah Cover Girl